-Integrated territorial investments in the Czech Republic are used in the largest metropolitan areas of nation-wide importance, including their functional hinterland.
+Integrated territorial investments will be used in the Czech Republic in the largest metropolitan areas of nationwide importance, including their functional hinterland.
 Cores of metropolitan areas (areas with concentrations above 300 thousand inhabitants) are the largest cities in the Czech Republic Prague, Brno, Ostrava and Pilsen.
 With regard to the population concentration and the character of problems, the Ústí nad Labem-Chomutov, Olomouc and Hradec Králové-Pardubice agglomerations are also added to these centres.